 Provision for income taxes.
-Our effective income tax rate was 25% 79% and 32% 19% for the three months ended June 30, 2023 September 30, 2023 and 2022, respectively.
-The tax expense for the three months ended June 30, 2023 decreased September 30, 2023 increased by approximately \$4.8 million \$3.1 million primarily due to a decrease in pretax income, income that resulted in a \$4.2 million decrease in tax expense based on our projected effective tax rate, offset by an increase of \$7.3 million of tax from discrete items related to stock based compensation awards.
+Our effective income tax rate was 79% and 19% for the three months ended September 30, 2023 and 2022, respectively.
+The tax expense for the three months ended September 30, 2023 increased by approximately \$3.1 million primarily due to a decrease in pretax income that resulted in a \$4.2 million decrease in tax expense based on our projected effective tax rate, offset by an increase of \$7.3 million of tax from discrete items related to stock based compensation awards.

-Comparison of Six Nine Months Ended June 30, 2023 September 30, 2023 and June 30, 2022 September 30, 2022
+Comparison of Nine Months Ended September 30, 2023 and September 30, 2022